rajatmodi62/rajatmodi62.github.io/_posts/2025-12-03-energy_based_models.md

         alt="Animation GIF"
     >
 </div>
+Now, you "somehow" fix these issues, and you will be able to generate cool looking samples like the above photo.
+The fixes will be discussed in a later post.

+-----------Approaching the end of this post--------

 Woah, so much math.
 OMG.
 If you got through it, you are a superhuman (really).
-This took me 5 days to write lol.
 I know you don't like math.
-But hey, here is the kicker: There is more math coming!!
+I also dont like it.
+Hell i dont even understand it.
+But hey, here is the kicker: There is more math coming :-)!!
 We will talk about the supercool diffusion models in the next post.

+It is very easy to listen to a lecture and then make notes.
+But what is difficult is making the inutuition clear to others.
+I could definitely have not gained this depth by reading papers: because we don't know the broader field history.
+Neither do we know, in what orders to read papers in.
+That is where the classroom programs come in handy.
+I just wish my own school (UCF) had such deep lectures :-).
+Real learning happens when the professors teach, not when the students merely present research papers in class: which anyone could read.
+Thanks to stanford for making their amazing content available to us 'common' men.

+rajat